learn-co-students/flatiron-students-present-atlanta-web-042219/README.md

 ## Flatiron Students Present

 ### Overview
-Starting in week 1 of Module 4, students will participate in Flatiron Students Present.
-Each student will be paired with a partner and together they will prepare one 7-10 minute technical talk to present at FSP during either Module 4 or Module 5.
+Starting midway through the immersive program students will participate in Flatiron Students Present.
+Each student will be paired with a partner and together they will prepare one 7-10 minute technical talk to present at FSP.
 FSP takes place on Tuesday nights at 6:15pm.

 ### Subjects